Citybop has the coolest things to do in Portland

 Best things to do with kids in Portland

-Cross the river to visit OMSI in southwest Portland.
-It has a planetarium, laser light shows and motion simulator ride, and play area for little kids.
+Cross the river to visit OMSI in southwest Portland, with a planetarium, laser light shows and motion simulator ride, and play area for little kids.